Fall decorating is so much fun especially when you can keep it simple and on budget. Take a look at these 30+ DIY Fall decorating projects.

 Save a few soup cans to make this great wallet-friendly decoration.
 Use high-texture fabrics like burlap to wrap the cans and nestle your favorite candles (apple or pumpkin scents, perhaps?) inside.

-Use wooden skewers to hold pumpkins and gourds of different sizes together to create this fun outdoor decoration.
+Use wooden skewers to hold pumpkins and gourds of different sizes together to create this fun outdoor or indoor fall decorating idea.